AsavarTzeth/docker-sftp/README.md

 These options are unique to my images.
 They are here for the purposes of freedom and advanced use cases.
 If you have no use for them, they will be ignored. **Default is strongly recommended.**

-- -e `DATA_VOLUME=...` (defaults to /data/volume)
+- -e `SFTP_DATA_DIR=...` (defaults to /data/sftp)
 *This will set the path of a data volume container.
 With it you may use a container, such as [tianon/true](https://registry.hub.docker.com/u/tianon/true/), to store your data.
+You may also use this to store your data on the host.
 Data will be copied and linked automatically.*
 - -e `SFTP_CHROOT=...` (defaults to /chroot, or $DATA\_VOLUME/chroot)
 *This sets the chroot directory for the sftp instance.
 It's root will automatically be copied and linked if a data volume is detected (see above).
 There should rarely be a reason to touch this.*